Dementia

 • Huntington's disease.

 Infections and reactions to medicine can cause symptoms that are like dementia.
+This is called pseudodementia.
 These symptoms may go away after treatment.

 Seeing a Professional